seiji-alyosha/MadCap-Flare-Build-Notification/README.md

 1. Open a MadCap Flare project.
 2. Open a Target.
-3. Select the **Post-Build Command** tab on the left hand menu of the target.
+3. Select the **Build Events** tab on the left hand menu of the target.
-4. Copy and paste the location of the batch file.
+4. In the **Post-Build Event Command** section, copy and paste the location of the batch file.
     >**Example:** "D:\path\to\batch\file"
 4. Save your changes.
 5. Build the target.